 - We should shamelessly ask for the Holy Spirit.

-- Three pieces of bread – the three angels’ messages.
+- Three pieces of bread represents the three angels’ messages.

-- If we are to be ready, we got to be asking shamelessly.
+- If we are to be ready, if we are to expect God to pour His Spirit upon us, we need to be asking shamelessly, non-stop.
+Persistent!
+Desperate!

-Many of us don’t know how to pray, and it’s not because we don’t pray.
-But we either don’t mean it or we don’t do it.
-If we are to pray for Your Kingdom to come, the second coming, we must learn to ask shamelessly.
-Be persistent in keeping our eyes fixed on Jesus.
+Many of us don’t know how to pray, and it’s not because we don’t pray how.
+But we either don’t mean it or we just don’t do it.
+If we are to pray for God’s Kingdom to come, for the second coming, for His will to be done on earth just like it is in heaven, we must learn to ask shamelessly.
+Keep asking!

 Verily, verily, I say unto you, He that believeth on me, the works that I do shall he do also; and greater works than these shall he do; because I go unto my Father.